rclevy/RotationCurveTiltedRings/README.md

 ### Returned Value Descriptions
 	R : array
-		numpy array containing the radii (center) of the fitted rings, in arcsec Vrot : array
+		numpy array containing the radii (center) of the fitted rings, in arcsec eR : array
+		numpy array containing the uncertainty on the radii given by the width of the rings, in arcsec Vrot : array
 		numpy array containing the fitted rotation velocity (cosine component), in km/s eVrot : array
-		numpy array containing the uncertainty on Vrot, in km/s Vrad : array
+		numpy array containing the uncertainty on Vrot, in km/s This is the statistical fitting uncertaities, which are usually small and underestimate the true systematic uncertainties Vrad : array
 		numpy array containting the fitted radial velocity (sine component), in km/s eVrad : array
-		numpy array containing the uncertainty on Vrad, in km/s dVsys : array
+		numpy array containing the uncertainty on Vrad, in km/s This is the statistical fitting uncertaities, which are usually small and underestimate the true systematic uncertainties dVsys : array
 		numpy array containing the fitted deviation from the systemic velocity (constant component), in km/s edVsys : array
-		numpy array containing the uncertainty on Vsys, in km/s
+		numpy array containing the uncertainty on Vsys, in km/s This is the statistical fitting uncertaities, which are usually small and underestimate the true systematic uncertainties chisq :  array
+		chi^2 statistic of fit per ring
+	chisqr : array
+		reduced chi^2 statistic of fit per ring rms :  array
+		root-mean-square error of fit per ring

+### Example
+	# import modules
+	import numpy as np
+	from astropy.io import fits
+	import pandas as pd
+	from FitTiltedRings import fit_tilted_rings

+	gal_name = 'NGC6106'

+	# load galaxy parameters from file
+	fname_gal_params = '../Data/Galaxy_Parameters.csv'
+	gal_params = pd.read_csv(fname_gal_params)
+	idx = gal_params['Name'].values.tolist().index(gal_name)
+	RA = gal_params['RA'][idx] #deg
+	Dec = gal_params['Dec'][idx] #deg
+	Inc = gal_params['Inc'][idx] #deg
+	PA = gal_params['PA'][idx] #deg
+	Vsys = float(gal_params['Vsys'][idx]) #km/s
+	Rmax = np.nan #don't impose max ring radius rmEndRings = 0 #don't impose max ring radius rotmodel = 'full' #fit full rotation model (cosine+sine+constant) plotOn = True #save intermediate plots
+	save_dir = '../Plots/ringfit/'

+	# open the velocity field data
+	vel_fits = fits.open('../Data/gaussfit/'+gal_name+'.cgrad.vcen.fits',ignore_missing_end=True)
+	evel_fits = fits.open('../Data/gaussfit/'+gal_name+'.evcen.fits',ignore_missing_end=True)
+	hdr = vel_fits[0].header
+	vel = vel_fits[0].data
+	vel[vel==-999] = np.nan
+	evel = evel_fits[0].data
+	evel[evel==-999] = np.nan

+	# run the ring fitting
+	R,eR,Vrot,eVrot,Vrad,eVrad,dVsys,edVsys,chisq,chisqr,rms=fit_tilted_rings(gal_name,hdr,vel,evel,RA,Dec,PA,Inc,Vsys,rmEndRings,Rmax,save_dir,plotOn,rotmodel)

+Example output plot of the fit in one ring: [NGC6106_ringfit_21.292.pdf](https://github.com/rclevy/RotationCurveTiltedRings/files/6223013/NGC6106_ringfit_21.292.pdf)
+ - This is an example of a "good" fit.
+Things to look that indicate a good fit are:
+ 	- The data (blue points) track the full model (green) curve well.
+Data which are "flat topped" or "peaky" with respect to the curves usually indicates that the inclination is wrong.
+Data points that only sample one side of the galaxy (i.e., only positive or negative azimuthal angles) may produce unreliable fits.
+ 	- The full model (green) and rotation-only (red) curves overlap.
+A horizontal offset between these may mean that the PA is wrong or that there is a kinematic twist in the galaxy.
+ 	- The peak of the model curves is at an azimuthal angle of 0 deg.
+If instead there's a trough at 0 deg, the PA is wrong by 180 deg.

+Summary plot of fits in all rings: [NGC6106_ringfit.pdf](https://github.com/rclevy/RotationCurveTiltedRings/files/6223015/NGC6106_ringfit.pdf)

+Plot of the rotation curve components: [NGC6106_COrotcurve.pdf](https://github.com/rclevy/RotationCurveTiltedRings/files/6223155/NGC6106_COrotcurve.pdf)
+ - The uncertainties here reflect only the statistical fitting uncertainties.
+Other methods (bootstrapping, Monte Carlo) are useful to determine more representative uncertainties that account for systematic uncertainties. `FitCORotationCurves.py` (see below) gives an exmaple of doing a Monte Carlo over uncertainties in the center position, PA, and inc so that the errors reflect systematic uncertaintites in these parameters.

 ## FitCORotationCurves.py